 In the US, hardline policy makers, although framing the disagreement in simple trade terms, see an opportunity to reign in what they view as a threat to US economic and global power.
 So, there is significant opportunity for misunderstandings and missteps.
 And although Chinese and US leaders will meet again this summer, for now, the rise in uncertainty of outcomes leads to increased volatility as we’ve seen in the last few weeks.
 This seems likely to continue.

-Please contact your advisor with any questions you may have about your financial plan or portfolios, and please know that we remain gratified by our relationship with all of you.
+Please contact one of our financial advisors with any questions you may have about your financial plan or portfolios, and please know that we remain gratified by our relationship with all of you.
 We strive to deserve your confidence.